Abbey4799/CuteGPT/README.md

    'output': '要训练一个能...'}]]
 ```

+We designed sampling strategies based on td-idf and instruction, output length, which improved the diversity of the instruction fine-tuning data.

 ### Fine-tuning Code

 Preprocess the data, concatenate it into the format of multi-turn dialogues, and encode it to obtain `input_ids`, then save it.